 Course Outline 2270 (PDF)

-This course presents the scientific basis for sports nutrition building upon basic nutritional concepts.
-Students will review, describe, and interpret the macronutrient needs and recommendations for athletic performance (this would include pre-, during, and post-exercise fueling), energy expenditure during resistance and cardiovascular exercise, the diet during training, the timing and composition of the pre- , during, and post- competition fueling, the use of nutritional supplements, and the special needs of various athletic groups.
-The course provides practical and scientifically based information for those entering the exercise science field as well as the competitive athlete and people of all ages wishing to incorporate nutrition into an active lifestyle.Prerequisite: HLTH 1070 with a recommended grade of C or better
+This course explores the scientific foundation of sports and exercise nutrition, building upon foundational nutritional concepts.
+Students will examine and interpret macronutrient needs and recommendations to optimize athletic performance, including pre-, during, and post-exercise fueling strategies.
+Key topics include energy expenditure during resistance and cardiovascular exercise, dietary considerations during training, timing and composition of competition related fueling, the role of nutritional supplements, and the unique nutritional needs of various athletic groups.
+The course provides practical and scientifically based information for those entering the exercise science field, competitive athletes, and individuals of all ages wishing to integrate nutrition into active lifestyles and enhancing physical performance.

 Course Content includes study of human movement and the muscular system.
 Skeletal and major muscular systems will be studied in detail in order to better understand how human movement is produced.
 Students will anatomically analyze movements and be introduced to the concepts of biomechanics.
 (3 hours lecture, 3 hours lab) Prerequisites: EXSC 2010 - Essentials of Exercise Science (Minimum grade: 1.67 GPA Equivalent)